Pennek/approachrate-calculator/README.md

 ## Parameters

-ARC needs all three arguments with the correct input types to calculate visibility.
+All three parameters need to be entered correctly to calculate visibility.

 Arguments | Input types
 :-- | ---